-Most likely, you’ve either seen a photo of one of these adorable creatures or spotted one at the zoo.
-But whether you’re interested in what they need to survive in the wild or are trying to determine if you can care for one in captivity, it all starts with what they eat.
+Native to the Sahara Desert, the fennec fox has become an increasingly popular pet for exotic enthusiasts—where it’s legal to keep one.
+Whether you’re interested in what they need to survive in the wild or are trying to determine if you can care for one in captivity, it all starts with what they eat.

 What Do Fennec Foxes Eat in the Wild?

-In the wild, fennec foxes will eat whatever they can find and are extremely opportunistic feeders.
-They are omnivores and will eat plants, rodents, insects, reptiles, and just about anything else.
+In the wild, fennec foxes are opportunistic omnivores who will eat plants, rodents, insects, reptiles, and just about anything else.

 They are especially adept at digging, as they dig to unearth much of their prey.